MarcAstner/CRAPy/PROGRESS_REPORT.md

 - put together a concept for a circuit to harness the power from the solar panel

 #### Justus:
+-some 3d printing (solar panel bracket attachement tool)
+- started work with arduino that has now arrived
+- testing components of solar trackign circuit

 #### Linus:
 - Now the rover gets punished for rotating over and over